microsoft/O-CNN/docs/classification.md

 For detailed usage of [`caffe`](Installation.md#Caffe), please refer to the official tutorial [Here](http://caffe.berkeleyvision.org/tutorial/interfaces.html).
 We also provide our pre-trained Caffe model in `models/ocnn_M40_5.caffemodel`.
+The classification accuracy on the testing dataset is 89.6% as reported in our paper.
+If the voting or view pooling operations are performed, the accuracy will be 90.4%
     ```shell
     caffe train  --solver=ocnn_m40_5_solver.prototxt  --gpu=0
     ```